The People Panel: Our Service User/Experts by Experience Group.

 - Academic Teaching

-Members of the People Panel contribute on a regular basis to a number of teaching sessions including Adult Mental Health, Intellectual Disability, Child and Adolescent, Health Clinical Psychology and Older Adults.
+Members of the People Panel and other service user and care representatives contribute on a regular basis to a number of teaching sessions including Adult Mental Health, Intellectual Disability, Child and Adolescent, Health Clinical Psychology and Older Adults.
 The feedback from trainees remains consistently very positive following these sessions.
 People Panel members also co-facilitate CBT workshops where formative feedback is given directly to trainees on their performance from a service user and carers perspective; again, feedback from trainees regarding this experience is very positive and appreciated.

 - Selection Procedures

 People Panel members have helped in the development of the programme’s shortlisting criteria.
-In addition, members of the People Panel participate in the programme’s interviewing process for new trainees, with a member sitting on each interview panel alongside members of the programme team.
-All members of the interview panels’ marks for candidates have equal weight.
-People Panel members also take part in interviewing potential members of staff.
+In addition, members of the People Panel participate in the programme’s interviewing process for new trainees, with a member sitting on each interview panel alongside members of the programme team and NHS colleagues.
+The ratings given to candidates are weighted the same for all members of the interview panels, including People Panel members.
+People Panel members also take part in interviewing new members of staff.

 - Clinical Placement

-The People Panel has a representative on each of the following committees: Training Committee, Curriculum Committee, Selection Committee and Supervisors Committee and take forward People Panel ideas to these meetings, and subsequently provide feedback to the People Panel meetings from these committees.
+The People Panel has a representative on each of the following committees: Training Committee, Curriculum Committee, Selection Committee, Supervisors Committee and the Anti-Racism, Anti-Discrimination and Promotion of Cultural Competencies Committee.
+The representatives take forward People Panel ideas to these meetings, and subsequently provide feedback to the People Panel meetings from these committees.

 The People Panel also has the opportunity to represent the programme on the BPS’ Group of Trainers in Clinical Psychology (GTiCP) involvement group and attend the GTiCP annual conference.